 The importance of the correct media type

-Attention: It is mandatory to choose for the correct media type.
-The advertiser then can see via which media his campaign is being promoted.
-The media types give the advertisers insights and a clear overview on the promotional goals of the publishers.
-You can adjust your media type in your account.
+Please note that it is necessary to select the right media type.
+The advertiser will then see which media will be used to advertise.
+The media types offer advertisers insight and clarity into the publishers' promotional objectives.
+You can adjust your media in your account.
 You can do this in the menu: "Settings" | "Media".
-According to the following explanation, you can choose for the correct media type.
+The following explanation will help you choose the appropriate media type.

 - Daily offers

 - Free content

 These websites are, as the name suggests, completely set up for free content.
 Things that visitors can get for free, can win through competitions, promotions etc. or which can be obtained by trying out products.

 The publisher has a specific app (iOS, Android, Blackberry, Windows Mobile) that is used to drive traffic, either through advertising or otherwise, to the advertiser's (mobile) website.
 Please note: regular mobile websites fall under the specific media types as described in this FAQ article and are therefore treated the same as regular websites.
 This concerns only specially developed apps.

 These are websites with an overview of discounts, discount codes and other offers.
 In most cases, the visitor must first click through before the discount code is displayed.
 Please note: for the application of promotional codes, a code of conduct applies which you can read here.

 A reseller is someone (company or person) who sells goods or services from other companies by approaching people (through door-to-door sales or telephone calls, for example) and/or collecting data (through their own website or by recording it) and then generating leads through the affiliate network.
 Acting as a reseller through affiliate channels will no longer be permitted at Daisycon as of 1 January 2021.
 If you think you might be an exception, please contact us first.

 These are websites with an overview of customer experiences, reviews, best-tested products, etc. It is important that reviews and/or test results have been obtained honestly and are therefore genuine and unique.